-The groom makes his way to the mandap, a dome-like covering that resembles a Jewish chuppa, to greet his family and the bride's family for the milni.
-The mother of the bride may feed him sweets as a welcome to marry her daughter.
-The men sometimes exchange gifts including cash, clothes, or flower garlands.
-Next, the parents and the groom remove their shoes and enter the sacred space where a fire (called agni) is burning.
-(Fire symbolizes the highest degree of a witness).
+The groom gets his own processional, or bharaat, and talk about an entrance.
+He usually rides up with a fancy car, a horse, or an elephant.
+He then makes his way to the mandap, a dome-like covering that resembles a Jewish chuppa, to greet the families for the milni.
+The parents and the groom remove their shoes and enter the sacred space where a fire (called agni) is burning to symbolize the highest degree of a witness.
 The prayer to Ganesh under the mandap asks for the Hindu deity to bestow good luck and remove obstacles for the couple and their families.

 Kanya Aagaman (The Arrival of the Bride) and Kanya Daan (The Giving Away of the Bride)

 The bridesmaids, flower girl, and ring bearer (if the couple has decided to exchange rings) all journey down the aisle before the bride prepares for her grand reveal, often escorted by an uncle or oldest male relative and sometimes literally carried.

 The Unity Ceremonies